MistyCommunity/Documentation/src/content/misty-ii/reference/sensor-data.md

 }
 ```

-For more about events and callbacks, see the [Data Handling: Events & Callbacks](../../../misty-ii/coding-misty/local-skill-architecture/#data-handling-events-amp-callbacks) section of [On-Robot JavaScript API Architecture](../../../misty-ii/coding-misty/local-skill-architecture).
+For more about events and callbacks, see the [Data Handling: Events & Callbacks](../../../misty-ii/coding-misty/javascript-sdk-architecture/#data-handling-events-amp-callbacks) section of [JavaScript SDK Architecture](../../../misty-ii/coding-misty/javascript-sdk-architecture).

 ## TouchSensor